al6x/cluster_management/readme.md

 It also support iterative development, so you don't need to write all the config at once, do it by small steps, adding one package after another.
 And you can use versioning to update already installed packages - if you change version of some package it will be reapplied next run.

-And, last step - define to what machines it should be applied:
+And, last step - define (I intentionally leave implementation of this method to You, it's very specific to Your environment) to what machines it should be applied:

     module ClusterManagement
       def self.boxes